jeffpascal/Architect-Roadmap/Reactive-Architecture.md

     - Note: The model is not software
         - the model represents our understanding of the domain
         - the software is an implementation of the model

+## Ubiquitous Language

+- communication between developers and domain experts requires a common language
+- terminology comes from the domain experts
+- words originate in the domain and are used in the software
+- avoid taking software terms and introducing them into the domain
+- *domain experts and software developers should be able to have a conversation without resorting to software terms*